online-ml/river/docs/releases/unreleased.md

 - Moved all metrics in `metrics.cluster` except `metrics.Silhouette` to [river-extra](https://github.com/online-ml/river-extra).

+## anomaly

+- There is now a `anomaly.base.SupervisedAnomalyDetector` base class for supervised anomaly detection.
+- Added `anomaly.GaussianScorer`, which is the first supervised anomaly detector.
+- There is now a `anomaly.base.AnomalyFilter` base class for anomaly filtering methods.
+These allow to classify anomaly scores.
+They can also prevent models from learning on anomalous data, for instance by putting them as an initial step of a pipeline.
+- Added `anomaly.ConstantThresholder`, which is the first anomaly filter.
+- Removed `anomaly.ConstantThresholder` and `anomaly.QuantileThresholder`, as they overlap with the new anomaly filtering mechanism.

+## dataset

+- Added the `datasets.WaterFlow` dataset.

 ## dist

 - A `revert` method has been added to `stats.Gaussian`.